Elon Musk's Tesla joining the S&P 500

 Musk is coming off the successful SpaceX-NASA launch on Sunday, the space company he also oversees, along with The Boring Company, which is tunneling underground transportation systems.

-Late Monday, he was monitoring the rocket and the four astronauts as it makes its way to International Space Station.
+Late Monday, he was monitoring the rocket and its four astronauts, as it makes its way to the International Space Station.